lucyschrader/Blastochor/README.md

 `endpoint`: Used when querying individual records.
 Set to the primary endpoint you want data from.
 Default is object

 ### List mode settings
-`source`: Filename for list of IRNs to query
+`list_source`: Filename for list of IRNs to query

 ### Search mode settings
 `max-records`: Set a limit on the number of records you want to export.
 Default is -1 (no limit) `size`: Set a limit on the number of records returned in one page of results.
 Default is 100

 `query`: String to search for.
 Default is * (wildcard) `sort_field`: Fieldname to sort results by, such as id, \_meta.modified.
-Default is blank (sorts by id) `sort_value`: Direction of sort, asc or desc.
-Default is blank (sorts asc)
+Default is null (sorts by id) `sort_value`: Direction of sort, asc or desc.
+Default is null (sorts asc)

+Filters:
 `collection`: Set collection to constrain search.
 Uses the APIs collection labels (PacificCultures, not Pacific Cultures).
-Default is blank
+Default is null
 `allows_download`: Set to True to only return object records that include downloadable images, False to only return records that don't.
-Default is blank
+Default is null
-`min_image_size`: Only export object records that have images that are at least this many px on each side.
-Default is blank `keyword_fields`: Fieldnames for extra filters on your search.
-Separate with a comma and no space `keyword_values`: Values for extra filters.
+`keyword_fields`: Fieldnames for extra filters on your search.
+Separate with `, ` `keyword_values`: Values for extra filters.
 Ensure you have the same number of terms as `keyword_fields` and they're in the right order.
+Separate with `, `

 ## Mapping
 Mapping files are YAML (.yaml) files that name the CSVs that should be created, triggers for harvesting additional records, and lines of rules with the export-side fields in each file.
 Each rule then includes the API source field used and the transformation rules applied.